 The beautiful cinematography by Rob Hardy makes use of a variety of different shots, having the camera constantly in motion at various points throughout the runtime.
 Always being quite slow yet still very appealing to the eye, with the original score by Geoff Barrow and Ben Salisbury also contributing to the film, as the score manages to be both extremely eerie yet also very beautiful, all whilst sticking to a classic science fiction type of soundtrack.

 The writing is also another element of the film that cannot be ignored, as each line of dialogue feels both real and fits the film perfectly.
 Without ever losing the audience along the way, if I had to give any criticisms of the film however, as already mentioned it would be the character writing.
 As although the characters do get some development as the film goes on, we are never given anything that truly makes us invested in them, only bits and pieces.
 If the characters were developed further throughout the story, I do feel this would’ve made the film a little more engaging.

-All in all, I still love ‘Ex_Machina’, the film is gorgeous to look at, as well as being a smart sci-fi thriller, which really isn’t afraid to delve further into the world of A.I. no matter how dark it may become.
+In short, I still adore ‘Ex_Machina,’ as not only is the film gorgeous to look at as well as being a smart sci-fi-thriller, which really isn’t afraid to delve further into the world of A.I. no matter how dark it may become.
 If I had to express my criticisms with the film, it’s simply the overall lack of characterisation, and perhaps the conclusion to the film (although this may be just my personal opinion) as I personally found it slightly unsatisfying and a little out of character for some of them.
 But overall, I highly recommend this one, and I really can’t wait to see what Alex Garland does for his next project.
-A solid 9/10, honestly couldn’t recommend this one more, definitely give it a watch if you’re interested.
+Final Rating: 9/10.